mandouss/tyrata-client/README.md

 I digged up and found that this is a JDK bug.
 According to the resources, this bug may disappear if you have a higher version of JDK.
 However, it doesn't affect the deployment of our simulator.
-To see more information about this issue, go[here](https://stackoverflow.com/questions/5354838/java-java-util-preferences-failing).
+To see more information about this issue, go [here](https://stackoverflow.com/questions/5354838/java-java-util-preferences-failing).